Vekkesind · Tarot>Major Arcana Meanings

 The Sun in Love and Relationships

 In love, the Sun is one of the best cards to receive.
 It points to mutual warmth, honest affection, and a relationship where both people feel secure enough to be themselves.
 For couples, it often marks a period of renewed closeness and genuine ease after a rough patch.
-For those who are single, the Sun suggests that real connection is within reach and that approaching potential partners from a place of self-assurance rather than anxiety will make all the difference.
+Singles will find it equally encouraging: real connection is within reach, and approaching potential partners from a place of self-assurance rather than anxiety makes all the difference.
+If you want to structure a reading around this kind of question, the best tarot spreads for relationships can point you toward a layout that fits.
 Reversed in a love reading, the Sun can indicate some lingering uncertainty or a need to release an idealized vision of what a relationship should look like.

 The Sun in Career and Daily Life

 Professionally, the Sun points to recognition and forward momentum.
 Projects move ahead.
 Others notice your contributions.
 If you have been considering a bold career move or a creative launch, this card is a strong signal to act on it.
-Reversed, it may suggest that overconfidence is causing you to overlook a practical detail, or that you are waiting for external validation before moving forward on something you already know is right.
-The practical advice from the reversed Sun is to stay grounded while remaining genuinely hopeful about the direction you are heading.
+The Ace of Wands tarot card meaning pairs naturally here: together they describe the ignition point where confidence finally becomes action.
+Reversed, the Sun may suggest that overconfidence is causing you to overlook a practical detail, or that you are waiting for external validation before moving forward on something you already know is right.
+Stay grounded while remaining hopeful about the direction you are heading.

 The Leo and Solar Connection